EricZsy/ROG/README.md

 # Reconciling Object-Level and Global-Level Objectives for Long-Tail Detection

-This repo is the official implementation of the ICCV 2023 paper **Reconciling Object-Level and Global-Level Objectives for Long-Tail Detection**
+This repo is the official implementation of the ICCV 2023 paper **Reconciling Object-Level and Global-Level Objectives for Long-Tail Detection** by Shaoyu Zhang, Chen Chen, and Silong Peng.
-\
-Shaoyu Zhang, Chen Chen, and Silong Peng.

 ## Requirements